Heading to Vietnam? We share the perfect way to spend 3 weeks in Vietnam including a Vietnam itinerary, things to know and what to pack!

 For the next 2 nights, you will be cruising around Halong Bay.
 We have taken a 1 night and 2 night trip before and both options are fine, depending on your budget and how much time you have.

 Halong Bay is iconic and for good reason.
 Labeled as a UNESCO World Heritage Site, this bay is stunning, full of jagged limestone karsts protruding from the water.
-It is a unique experience and a must in Vietnam.
-Just make sure you choose your cruise wisely using these tips for Halong Bay.

 Browse the cruises available and we highly recommend booking your trip in advance, using reviews to help you make the best choice.
 We love the cruises listed on Indochina Junk Cruises – Marguerite Cruiser offers great 3 day, 2 night cruises, whilst our most recent trip was on the Alisa Cruise which offered fantastic food and we would highly recommend for a 2 day, 2 night cruise (see video series below).